-Our Community Our Kids (OCOK), a division of ACH Child and Family Services, has been providing a continuum of services for children in the Texas foster care system in Region 3b since 2014.
-OCOK has contracted with Texas Department of Family and Protective Services as a Single Source Continuum Contract (SSCC) to expand Community-Based Care (CBC) in the Region, which includes Erath, Hood, Johnson, Palo Pinto, Parker, Somervell, and Tarrant counties.
+Since 2014, Our Community Our Kids (OCOK), a division of ACH Child and Family Services, has been providing a continuum of services for children in the Texas foster care system in the Texas Department of Family and Protective Services Region 3b catchment area through the Single Source Continuum Contract (SSCC).
+Region 3b catchment area includes Erath, Hood, Johnson, Palo Pinto, Parker, Somervell, and Tarrant counties.

-CBC Stage II begins March 1, 2020.
-As in Stage I, OCOK will continue to be responsible for finding foster homes or other living arrangements for children in state care and providing them a full continuum of services.
-In addition to Stage I responsibilities, OCOK will provide Case Management and Family Services that enable children to safely achieve permanency in their own home, with relatives, or through adoption.
+In 2020, OCOK implemented Stage II of the SSCC contract.
+As in Stage I, OCOK continued to be responsible for finding foster homes or other living arrangements for children in state care and providing them a full continuum of services.
+In addition to Stage I responsibilities, OCOK expanded its services to provide Case Management and Family Services.
+Stage II services strive to enable children to safely achieve permanency in their own home, with relatives, or through adoption.